samlerch/notes-and-demos/cumulative-qc-notes/qc-questions-spring.md

 ### Spring Core

 1. What are Spring Projects and Spring Modules?
+    Spring projects are frameworks that provide solutions to other issues faces by enterprise applications Spring Modules are modules that handle specific programatical tasks

 2. What is IOC and what does the IOC Container do?